WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/ManagedArticle/Methods/checkIn.md

 ## Description

-The `checkIn()` method checks-in the placed Article in the Studio or Enterprise Server system.
+The `checkIn()` method checks-in the placed Article in the Studio Server system.

 ## Examples